IrinaMax/Demos/spatial-data-viz-with-r/ReadMe.md

                      fileEncoding = "UCS-2LE")
 head(crimeDat, 3)
 ```

+       Month                   MajorText              MinorText CrimeCount
+    1 201104 Violence Against The Person         Common Assault         81
+    2 201104                    Burglary Burglary In A Dwelling         78
+    3 201104   Other Notifiable Offences       Other Notifiable         12
+        Spatial_DistrictName
+    1 Kensington and Chelsea
+    2 Kensington and Chelsea
+    3 Kensington and Chelsea

 Our first step is to aggregate the number of Theft and Handling crimes over boroughs.
 The GeoTALISMAN short course notes show how to do this with base package code, but it is clearer to do this with `dplyr` and the result is the same (except for data class).